netomacedo/Random-Beer-Project/README.md

     mvnw spring-boot:run

-If you want start the backend from your IDE you can just run the class.
+If you want start the backend from your IDE you can import the backend folder and just run the main class.

     RandomBeerAppApiApplication.java